Receive million dollar liability cover with third party property damage car insurance

 - Legal costs you incur while defending yourself against liability claims

-- Limited damage to your car (up to $5000, for example) if you’re involved in a collision with a vehicle driven by an uninsured driver.
+- Limited damage to your car if you’re involved in a collision with a vehicle driven by an uninsured driver.
 However, you’ll have to be able to prove that the other driver was at fault for the accident

 Although third party property damage is a pared down policy, some insurers have additional benefits that provide a little added security without raising costs to the level of a comprehensive policy.
 These additional benefits may include things like: